Borislearnstocode/TTS-for-the-hearing-impaired/README.md

 ### OTHERS
 (1) Some other MATLAB codes I used in this thesis, such as inverse amplification, were modified based on codes owned by Josef Schlittenlacher and were not open source, thus I didn't post them here.
 If required, go to https://arxiv.org/abs/2012.02174 or https://github.com/js2251.
-<br /> (2) The codes were not well-structured basically because of the follow-up (ExpIIb) test we included during our experiment and I made some other attempts or changes during processing the data.
+<br /> (2) The codes were not well-structured because of the follow-up (Exp IIb) test we included during our experiment and because I made some other attempts or changes during processing the data.
 However, the files contain all the essential scripts.
 One may selectively refer to part of these codes.

 ### ACKNOWLEDGEMENT
 <be /> I would like to thank my supervisor, Dr. Josef Schlittenlacher, for all his help and suggestions during my master's program.